stronnag/mwptools/docs/manual/docs/mwp-safehomes-editor.md

 * Change the status (active, inactive).
 If a previously unused item is enabled, an icon is placed on the centre of the map for positioning.
 * Clear (unset) one or all safehomes.
 * Upload and Download safehomes to/from the flight controller.
-* Manage IANV 7.1.0+ Autoland data
+* Manage INAV 7.1.0+ Autoland data

 Note that editing functions are only available when the `Safe Homes` window is active; if the windows is dismissed with icons displayed, then the icons remain on the map, but are not editable.